 Is an admission interview required?
 Are parents/guardians required to be present?

->

-> Admission interviews are required, however both parents/guardians are not required to be present for the interview.
+Admission interviews are required; however, the interview is one on one with the applicant.
+Parent(s)/guardian(s) are not required to be present for the interview.

->

-> Can students apply as both a day and a boarding student?
+Can students apply as both a day and a boarding student?

 No. Students must pick one or the other.
 Five-day boarding is another option, which allows students to go home on weekends.